allcloud-io/clisso/README.md

 ### Deleting Apps

+For deleteing apps, use the following command:

+    clisso apps delete my-app

-Deleting apps using the `clisso` command isn't currently supported.
-To delete an app, remove its configuration from the config file.
+Deletion of an app will remove its configuration from the config file.
+You can also do it manually by editing the config file.

 ### Obtaining Credentials